Recreation & Park Administration - Recreation Management

 Why study Recreation & Park Administration - Recreation Management?

-Recreation is an important cultural and economic force that influences well-being and quality of life.
-Recreation managers help promote personal growth, fitness, and wellness through recreation, and to provide healthy leisure choices.
+Recreation is an important cultural and economic force.
+The profession influences the well-being of others.
+Recreation managers promote personal growth, fitness, and wellness through healthy experiences.

-As a Recreation Management major you will study leadership theory, program and event planning, evaluation, management, and administration, and apply it in practical experiences.
+Recreation Management is a hands-on major.
+Students study leadership theory, program and event planning, evaluation, management, and administration.
+They take what they learn in the classroom and apply it in practical experiences.

 Applying to Illinois State